running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Attack**
 Basic Damage dealt by player. both min and max damage increases when items with attack attribute are equipped (small bonus increase with player level)

-**Magic damage**
+**Elemental damage**
 Both min and max damage increase.
-Higher amount of damage compared to regular attack attribute (enemies can be immune to this attribute)
+Higher amount of damage compared to regular attack attribute (enemies can be immune or resistant to these attributes)
+Elemental damage comes in the following forms: Magic, Flame, Cold, Poison, Lightning.

+Magic and Flame can be included in weapons while the other attributes are a bit special as they are only found on super uniques, runes/skulls and as offensive, ranged skills.

 **Minimum damage**
 Minimum damage increase